harm2305/embsys-330-sp25-final-project-harm2305/documentation/architecture.md

 ### Passive vs Active Scanning
 Passive scanning involves only listening for advertising packets without sending any scan requests.
 This allows for lower power consumption and is faster.
-However, most passive scan packets do not include names such as device name.
+However, most passive scan packets do not include information such as device name.

-Active scanning will detect a advertising packet and then issue a scan response in return to obtain more information.
-This will often times include information such as device name or custom service information.
+Active scanning will detect a advertising packet and then issue a scan request in return to obtain more information.
+The scan request response packet will often times include information such as device name or custom service information.
+It is up to the advertiser to choose to respond to the scan request so it is not always a guarantee that more information will be obtained.
 The downside of this is that it requires more power, increases discovery time, and potentially causes more interference which may be in violation of regulatory compliance.

 ## Limitations of the STM52L475
 The Bluetooth module on the STM52L475 device only supports Bluetooth 4.1.
 This means we are not able to utilize